 - Computer and typing experience highly desired.

-Hourly wage range of $9-$10 to be determined by library director and library board depending on education, experience, and qualifications.
+Hourly wage to be determined by the library board depending on education, experience, and qualifications.